-All Ears.net has a list of all rides that have restrictions and warnings for expectant moms or those that suffer from motion sickness.
-There are very few rides that offer the restriction for expectant moms; these include mostly vigorous thrill rides or rides that may be jerky or jarring to the body.
+There are very few rides that offer the restriction for expectant moms; these include mostly vigorous thrill rides or rides that may be jerky or jarring to the body (rides like Indiana Jones or California Screamin’).
 Do not ignore those warnings, even if you are still in your first trimester.
 The sharp stops and G-force pressure of certain rides can injure your delicate cargo so it’s not worth the risk.
+Signs posted outside each attraction will detail if pregnant moms should skip.

 Even if a ride or attraction is okay for expectant moms, you might find that navigating your 8-month pregnant belly into some of these might be a challenge.